-- 3. Read the UnboundID End-User License Agreement.
-If you agree to its terms, type yes to continue. - 4.
+- 5. Read the UnboundID End-User License Agreement.
+If you agree to its terms, type yes to continue. - 6.
 The tool describes the installation process and the prerequisites.
-Type yes to continue. - 5.
-Type the port number of your local PostgreSQL instance or press Enter to accept the default port, which is 5432. - 6.
-Setup creates the Metrics Engine specific database, schema and role (user).
-If you answer yes, setup will attempt to create the database, schema and role, including dropping any existing schema that uses the same name.
+Type yes to continue. - 7.
+Type the port number of your local PostgreSQL instance or press Enter to accept the default port, which is 5432. - 8.
+Enter the password for the administrative account configured when installing PostgreSQL.